 Jihyun Oh earned her BA in Social Welfare at the Catholic University of Korea, her MA in Social Welfare at Seoul National University, and her MSW at the University of Washington (UW), Seattle.
 Prior to entering the UCLA doctoral program, in 2006-2011, she worked for various projects regarding measuring national minimum cost of living and producing Korean Welfare Panel Study data in the Division of Basic Social Security Research at the Korea Institute for Health and Social Affairs (a government-funded think tank).
 After completing her MSW, in 2017-2018, she interned in Partners for Our Children (UW-affiliated child welfare research center) in Seattle.
 Drawing on her research and practicum experiences in both Seoul and Seattle, Jihyun’s main research interest is child welfare and its association with relevant factors from both institutional and intergenerational contexts including parenting quality.
 Through her doctoral study at UCLA, Jihyun hopes to develop more comprehensive and systematic analysis that can contribute to improvements in child support policy and practice.

-Sara Wilf is a first-year student in Social Welfare, with an MPA in Social Policy from Columbia University’s School of International and Public Affairs.
+Sara Wilf is a second-year student in Social Welfare, with an MPA in Social Policy from Columbia University’s School of International and Public Affairs.
 She also holds a BA in Comparative Literature – Spanish and English from Brown University, where she graduated magna cum laude.

 Sara researches youth civic engagement and youth-led social change, with a focus on social media.
 She is interested both in the developmental process of civic engagement in youth, as well as the impact of civic engagement and youth leadership on individuals, schools, and communities.
 Her research interests stem from her involvement with youth empowerment programs in the U.S., and her experience evaluating youth-focused programs with organizations such as Ashoka, Mathematica Policy Research, and Make a Difference (India).